MagnusThome/RejsaRubberTrac/README.md

 ```
 "RejsaRubber6412051B" - for a device with MAC address CC:C9:64:12:05:1B
 ```
 For Harry's laptimer this above will suffice but for Racechrono you __must__ assign each board a tire position by including two letters in the name, designating a sensor for Front/Rear and Left/Right.
 Like FL, RL and so on.
-This is done either by strapping pins on the boards or by choosing this in the code.
+This is done either by strapping pins on the boards or by choosing the tire position in the code.

 Default: "RejsaRubber" + four adress bytes
 Optionally: "RejsaRubber" + one of "FL", "FR", "RL", "RR" + three adress bytes